nicolasbrunner/articles/mountainbike/trioofwheels.md

 Many people will claim that carbon rims are stronger and need less maintenance than aluminum rims.
 I might just not ride hard enough, but I've never really had bigger issues with my aluminum rims.
 The only occasions, where I have dented rims were mechanic or rider error: Not enough pressure in the tires or hitting a sharp rock hard on a landing.
 Even in those cases, I was always able to bend the rim wall back and continue riding them without issues.
 From time to time I might bend a spoke due to a stick finding its way into the wheels, which is quickly repaired by replacing the spoke.
 But that's it.
 I currently own two sets of wheels with XM 481 rims: One is 7 years old, the other 3.

 The two carbon wheel sets compared here are both about a year old.
 No issues so far on the XMC 320 wheel.
 On the Roval Traverse SL II I've had two issues.
 In late spring, a spoke snapped in two pieces while riding, probably due to a stick.
 Interestingly, I have never had a spoke snap in two pieces like this bladed one.
 The butted ones I use on my wheel builds have until today only been bent by sticks.
-I could easily finish the ride with one spoke less and replace it back home.
+Of course, breaking a spoke out on the trail is not a big issue, I could easily finish the ride with and replace it back home.
 Thanks again Roval for including replacement spokes and nipples.

 ![Snapped spoke](/assets/trioofwheels/DSC01009.jpeg)
 *Can you spot the snapped spoke?*